tidb-samples/tidb-nodejs-prisma-quickstart/README.md

    1. Make a copy of the `.env.example` file to the `.env` file.
    2. Edit the `.env` file, and replace the placeholders for `<host>`, `<user>`, and `<password>` with the copied connection parameters.
-   3. Add `?sslaccept=strict&sslcert=/path/to/ca.pem` to the end of the `DATABASE_URL` value to enable TLS connections with specified CA certificate, which is downloaded in the previous step. **(Required for public endpoint)**
+   3. Add `?sslaccept=strict&sslcert=/path/to/ca.pem` to the end of the `DATABASE_URL` value to enable TLS connections with specified CA certificate, which is downloaded in the previous step. **(Recommend for public endpoint)**

    ```dotenv
    DATABASE_URL=mysql://<user>:<password>@<host>:4000/test?sslaccept=strict&sslcert=/path/to/ca.pem